TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 - RegionName -> $iteration[value].RegionName
 - Country -> $iteration[value].Country

-You don't have to setup mapping for edge if you don't have attribute need to be setup for them (we don't configue "label" since TGDB doesn't need it).
+You don't have to setup mapping for edge if you don't have attribute need to be setup for them (we don't configue "label" attribute for edges now since TGDB doesn't need it).
 BuildGraph activity is going to use the edge definded in graph model to create edge between nodes automatically.

 ![Import Extension](createApp18.png)

 ![Import Extension](createApp17-5.png)

 ![Import Extension](createApp19.png)

-After we convert data to graph entities we can insert them to TGDB.
-Let's create TGDB connection first.
-In Connections tab select Add Connection -> TGDB Connector
+After we convert data to graph entities we can insert them to TIBCO® Graph Database.
+Let's create TIBCO® Graph Database connection first.
+In "Connections" tab select Add Connection -> TGDB Connector

 ![Import Extension](createModel03.png)

 In the diaog box filling following information